kushaliharish-wq/Financial-chatbot/README.md

 # Financial-chatbot
-Financio is an AI-powered chatbot designed to help users track their finances, suggest optimal spending limits, and provide personalized insights based on previous transaction history.
-Resources

 Financio is an AI-powered RAG chatbot designed to help users track their finances, and provide personalized insights based on previous transaction history.
 This system integrates: